MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 ![Mission-critical workload and landing zone integration](./images/mission-critical-landing-zones.gif "Mission-critical workload and landing zone integration")

-It is crucial to understand and identify in which connectivity scenario a mission-critical application requires since Azure landing zones support different workload agnostic landing zones archetypes separated into different Management Group scopes.
+It's crucial to understand and identify in which connectivity scenario a mission-critical application requires since Azure landing zones support different workload agnostic landing zones archetypes separated into different Management Group scopes.

 > The mission-critical reference implementations are fully aligned with the Azure landing zones architectural approach and are immediately deployable within an *Online* or *Connected* Landing Zone subscription.

 - In the context of an *Online* landing zone archetype, a mission-critical workload operates as a completely independent solution, without any direct corporate network connectivity to the rest of the Azure landing zone architecture.
 The application will, however, be further safeguarded through the [*policy-driven management*](/azure/cloud-adoption-framework/ready/enterprise-scale/dine-guidance) approach which is foundational to Azure landing zones, and will automatically integrate with centralized platform logging through policy.

-  An *Online* deployment can only really consider a public application deployment since there is no private corporate connectivity provided.
+  An *Online* deployment can only really consider a public application deployment since there no private corporate connectivity provided.

 - When deployed in a *Corp.
 Connected* Landing Zone context, the mission-critical workload takes a dependency on the Azure landing zone to provide connectivity resources which allow for integration with other applications and shared services.
 This necessitates some transformation on-top of the *Online* integration approach, because some foundational resources are expected to exist up-front as part of the shared-service platform.
-More specifically, the regional deployment stamp should not longer encompass an ephemeral Virtual Network or Azure Private DNS Zone since these will exist within the Azure landing zones *connectivity* subscription.
+More specifically, the regional deployment stamp shouldn't longer encompass an ephemeral Virtual Network or Azure Private DNS Zone since these will exist within the Azure landing zones *connectivity* subscription.

   A *Corp.
 Connected* deployment can consider both a public or private application deployment.